RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 I found out about the end of support by reading this article from Classmethod.

-According to the article, the RDS and Aurora documentation states that Performance Insights will end of life on November 30, 2025.
+According to the article, the RDS and Aurora documentation states that Performance Insights will reach end of life on November 30, 2025.

-About CloudWatch Database Insights
+About CloudWatch Database Insights (the migration target)

 In the case of Advanced, in addition to the Standard features, more detailed analysis functions are available,